-You can make your Dropbox files and folders available offline on any device, whether it’s a desktop computer, tablet, iPhone, or Android device.
+You can make your Dropbox files and folders available offline on your computer, phone, or tablet.
 This is similar to downloading your files and folders, except it also keeps them in Dropbox, so they’re saved offline on your device as well as online on dropbox.com.

-When you enable offline access, you can open files in Dropbox or view and edit files in applications on your device, without being connected to the internet.
+When you make something available offline, you can open files in Dropbox or view and edit files in applications on your device, without being connected to the internet.

 Will Dropbox sync my files while I’m offline?